Heapy/awesome-kotlin/app/rss/articles/The power of templating in a DSL.md

 ---
-title: 'The power of temlating in a DSL'
+title: 'The power of templating in a DSL'
 url: http://jonnyzzz.com/blog/2016/09/16/power-of-dsl/
 categories:
     - Kotlin